 SALT LAKE CITY, Utah - Francine A. Giani, Executive Director of the Department of Commerce, announced today that the Utah Division of Consumer Protection is releasing its annual list of shopping tips ahead of Thanksgiving Day, Black Friday, Small Business Saturday and Cyber Monday retail events to keep consumers safe and informed when making holiday purchases.
-According to the National Retail Federation (NRF), 164 million Americans plan to shop over the Thanksgiving weekend.
-The NRF estimates consumers will spend \$1007.24 per person in the following categories; \$637.67 on gifts for family and friends, \$215.04 on food, candy and decorations and \$154.33 on non-gift purchases for themselves and family members.
+According to the National Retail Federation (NRF), last year 164 million Americans shopped over the five day shopping weekend beginning with Thanksgiving Day.
+Those shopper numbers are expected to increase as the NRF estimates consumers will spend \$1047.83 per person in the following categories; \$658.55 on gifts for family and friends, \$227.26 on food, candy and decorations and \$162.02 on non-gift purchases for themselves and family members.

-While retail sales between November and December 2018 are expected to hit upwards of \$720.89 billion dollars, finding a good deal still tops shopper's lists as the NRF reports 30% of consumers bought all purchases on sale in 2017.
-For the 12th year in a row, gift cards top American's wish list followed by clothing/accessories, books/movies, electronics, home décor, jewelry, personal care items, sporting goods, and home improvement items.
+The National Retail Federation projects retail sales between November and December 2019 will be upwards of \$727.9 billion dollars.
+For the 13th year in a row, gift cards top American's wish list followed by clothing/accessories, books/movies, electronics, home décor, jewelry, personal care items, sporting goods, and home improvement items.